chrisroselle/healthhackjawn/instructions.md

 ## To Access the Running Web Application

 The application is deployed to shinyapps.io a free to use hosting service by RStudio with preconfigered Shiny servers.
 Follow the following link to access the deployed application: https://sakash.shinyapps.io/hkjwebapp/

+### Potential issues:

+We had trouble running the app locally because access to port 8080 was blocked on the wifi network in the event venue.
+Once deployed to shinyapps.io (which is inturn hosted on AWS), everything worked fine.